 They have an ATM at the front of the store and there’s usually one within a few blocks of you at all times in all of the major cities.
 If you’re headed to one of the smaller towns or more rural areas, just grab some cash beforehand to be on the safe side.

 You could get a local sim card but if you have an unlocked phone, I recommend getting an eSim.
-My fiance uses an eSim through Nomad and loves it.
-I have tMobile so I have data abroad.
 You will 100% need internet access in Japan both to use Google Maps for navigating the transit system and to use Google Translate to help you with the language barrier.

 15. Keep your passport on you at all times